zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_secure_partition_runtime_library.rst

   implementation.
 - **Thread safe** - All functions are designed with thread-safe consideration.
   These APIs access caller stack and caller provided memory reference only.
-- **Isolation** - Runtime API is set as executable and read-only in high isolation levels.
+- **Isolation** - Runtime APIs are set as executable and read-only in high isolation levels.
 - **Security first** - SPRTL is designed for security purpose and it may come with performance loss.